PSebesta/100-Days-Of-Code/Rules.md

 ## My Commitment

-### I will code for at least one hour a day for the next 100 days.
+### I will code for at least one hour a day for the next 100 days

 ### Start Date